frflcn/SpellChecker/README.md

 ## Download

 You can download your operating system specific SpellChecker [here](https://github.com/frflcn/SpellChecker/releases/tag/v1.0)<br/>
-Just be sure to include your operating specific suffix on the command-line, if you don't change the filename eg.:<br/>
+Just be sure to include your operating system specific suffix on the command-line, if you don't change the filename eg.:<br/>
 ./SpellChecker-linux-arm dictionary.txt text-to-check.txt